 The sea urchin is found across the ocean floors worldwide.
 Sea urchins are commonly found along the rocky ocean floor in both shallow and deeper water and sea urchins are also commonly found inhabiting coral reefs.
-They can be found everywhere on the shores of Vancouver Island.
+They can be found everywhere on the shores of the Pacific Northwest.

-They are omnivorous animals and will eat both plant and animal matter although they mainly feed on algae that grows on the shoreline rocks, they also feed on dead fish, mussels, sponges and barnacles.
+They are omnivorous animals and will eat both plant and animal matter although they mainly feed on algae that grow on the shoreline rocks, they also feed on dead fish, mussels, sponges, and barnacles.

-They are preyed about by many predators that inhabit their marine environment, but also those animals that don’t.
-The main predators of the sea urchin are crabs, fish, sea otters, seals, birds and humans.
+They are preyed on by many predators that inhabit their marine environment, but also those animals that don’t.
+The main predators of the sea urchin are crabs, fish, sea otters, seals, birds, and humans.

-They have five rows of small tube feet which have suckers to help the sea urchin move about, capture food, and to hold onto the ocean floor.
+They have five rows of small tube feet that have suckers to help the sea urchin move about, capture food, and to hold onto the ocean floor.